keithlegg/lcnc_avr/README.md

-# LinuxCNC_ArduinoConnector

-THIS IS A FORK.
+# THIS IS A FORK.
 DONT USE IT, GO TO THE ORIGINAL HERE:

 https://github.com/AlexmagToast/LinuxCNC_ArduinoConnector

-# Configuration
-To Install LinuxCNC_ArduinoConnector.ino on your Arduino first work through the settings in the beginning of the file.
-The Settings are commented in the file.

-To test your Arduino you can connect to it after flashing with the Arduino IDE.
-Set your Baudrate to 115200.
-In the beginning the Arduino will Spam ```E0:0``` to the console.
-This is used to establish connection.
-Just return ```E0:0``` to it.
-You can now communicate with the Arduino.
-Further info is in the Chapter [Serial Communication](#serial-communication-over-usb)

 # Installation